Skip links

 So imagine that you're an adult, we all are adults!

-You're trying to access your favourite e-commerce store after recovering from a concussion.
+You're trying to access your favourite store after recovering from a concussion.
 You may have a little bit of a harder time being able to actually navigate to your website.

 Or I've spoken with a lot of people recently who have recently recovered from covid-19 and are still having trouble hitting the copy and paste or ctrl+v, ctrl+c as you might do on a pc or command+c command+v if you're on a mac.